OsaPL/Versus-Brawl/README.md

 ## WIP mod

 # Small bugs ( dont report these, I know :) )
-- Level specific `SpeciesStats` will not be set for first spawns
+- Level specific `SpeciesStats` will not be set for the first spawn
 - Coop partners sometimes bug out under the ground/behind walls whenever its cramped
 - for 2 players the UI still stays the same as for 3/4 players setup
-- for `constantRespawning` spawning can lockup, cause you died in the 0.5s window window (needs a rework to the spawn guard `respawnBlockTime` thingy, maybe just make char invincible for that window?)
 - most of the UI stuff is filled with placeholders atm
-- maps stutters after load (preloading is done after level load since `AssetManager` is not available in `as_context`)
+- maps stutter after load (preloading is done after level load since `AssetManager` is not available in `as_context`)
 - clothing colors may look wonky, low priority
-- map will reload on a script reload (helps me to keep everything synced up, without just tracking everything at all times)
-- UI gets wonky on weird resolutions
+- UI gets wonky on weird resolutions (standard aspects 16:10, 16:9, 4:3 all work)

 # Thanks to:
 [WolfireGames](https://github.com/WolfireGames) - for being awesome developers (source code helped me a lot)